 - Control your blood sugar levels

 - Keep you feeling full longer

 How much fibre do I need?

 Depending on your age and sex, aim for the following amount of fibre each day:

 g = gram

-People with intestinal or bowel diseases may not be able to eat large amounts of fibre.
+People with intestinal diseases may not be able to eat large amounts of fibre, or may need to limit certain food sources of fibre.
 Speak with your health care provider or registered dietitian to find out how much fibre is right for you.

 How can I increase the amount of fibre I eat?

-- Add cooked legumes, like lentils or beans, to your soup, casserole or salad
+- Add cooked lentils or beans to your soup, casserole, pasta sauce or salad

 - Add dried fruits, nuts or seeds to yogurt, muffins, or salads, or eat them on their own